What is a term loan?

 Intermediate-term loans

-Financial institutions generally classify intermediate or mid-term loans as they come with a longer tenor of up to 96 months.
+Financial institutions generally classify intermediate or mid-term loans as they come with a longer tenure of up to 96 months.
 Available in considerable ticket size, these advances sufficiently make for big-budget funding needs of businesses like purchasing machinery, boosting the working capital, etc.

 Long-term loans

-How does a term loan work?
+How does a Term Loan work?

 • Fixed loan amount

 Terms loans come with a fixed amount.
-Depending on the type of term loan chosen, the loan value may vary.
+Depending on the type of Term Loan chosen, the loan value may vary.
 Meeting the lender’s eligibility criteria is also essential in determining the actual loan amount.

-• Fixed tenor of repayment
+• Fixed tenure of repayment

 • May or may not require collateral